 Learning from pests

-A pest problem indicates that something was not done to head off the pest or to profit from the pest.
+This is because a pest problem indicates that something was not done to head off the pest or to profit from the pest.
 The system is out of balance.
-If you ask you will probably ask it most years.
+If you ask

 And you will probably ask it at about the same time each year.
 That is because the effects of the pest become noticeable at about the same time each year.